pedrobiqua/Search_Engine/README.md

     mkdir build && cd build
     ```

-2. Run CMake to generate the build files:
+2. Run **CMake** to generate the build files:

     ```bash
     cmake ..
     ```

-3. Compile the project using `make`:
+3. Compile the project using **make**:

     ```bash
     make
     ```

+---

-## Running Tests
+## 🧪 Running Tests

-Since this project is a library, you can run the unit tests to verify its functionality.
+Run unit tests to ensure the correctness of the system.

-1. After building, in the `build` directory, execute:
+1. After building the project, navigate to the `build` directory and execute:

     ```bash
     ./tests/unit-tests/LibUnitTests
     ```

-This will run the tests covering the search engine functionality, reverse indexing, and PageRank.
+This will run the tests covering search engine functionality, reverse indexing, and the PageRank algorithm.

-## How It Works

-- **Reverse Indexing**: Maps keywords to the Wikipedia pages in which they appear.
-- **PageRank**: An algorithm that assigns a relevance score to each page based on links and the structure of Wikipedia.
-- **Querying**: Searches for pages related to a keyword and ranks the results based on PageRank.

-## License

 ---

+## ⚙️ How It Works

+- **Reverse Indexing**: Maps keywords to the documents where they appear.
+- **PageRank**: An algorithm that assigns a relevance score to each document based on its links and structure.
+- **Querying**: Searches for documents related to a keyword and ranks them according to their PageRank score.

+---

+## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+---

+Keep learning,<br>
+**Pedro;)**